Serving

 NOTES:

-1. Seaweed: I've used dried Wakami, easily available in East and Southeast Asian markets, but feel free to experiment with others.
+1. Seaweed: I use dried Wakame, easily available in East and Southeast Asian markets, but feel free to experiment with other seaweeds.
 For details see our Algae Page.